mtjakobczyk/oci-book/chapter04/README.md

     oci iam user api-key upload --user-id $SANDBOX_ADMIN_OCID --key-file ~/.apikeys/api.sandbox-admin.pem.pub --query "data.fingerprint"

-:wrench: **Task:** Edit the config file and add a new profile for the sandbox-admin
+:wrench: **Task:** Edit the config file and add the SANDBOX-ADMIN profile for the sandbox-admin
 :computer: **Execute on:** Your machine

     vi ~/.oci/config # use vi or any other editor you prefer